emyst01/silamena-api/README.md

 >        11. Other
 - #### English translations
 >        All translations should be separated by a comma followed by a space (example, dog, translation)
+- #### Requests
+>       the title of the request cannot contain spaces: by convention the underscores are used

 <br>

 ___